hpe-dev-incubator/hpe-dev-portal/content/blog/why-is-redfish®-different-from-other-rest-apis-part-2.md

 ## The Telemetry service

 Supervising a server fleet involves retrieving indicators such as the temperature of certain components, the energy consumed by power supplies, CPUs or fans, in order to create metric reports, graphs or generate alerts.
 The most obvious recovery method is to locate the URI of the desired indicators and retrieve them on demand.
 There is an alternative to this "pull" type method: a "push" of indicators from the BMC towards subscribers.
-This alternative is possible thanks to the Redfish® telemetry service.
+This alternative is possible thanks to the Redfish telemetry service.

 The telemetry entry point is at `/redfish/v1/TelemetryService` and has the following resources: